Asepsis: History

 The modern concept of asepsis evolved in the 19th century through multiple individuals.
 Ignaz Semmelweis showed already in 1847–1848 that hand washing prior to delivery reduced puerperal fever.
 Despite this, many hospitals continued to practice surgery in unsanitary conditions, with some surgeons taking pride in their bloodstained operating gowns.

 Only a decade later the situation started to change, when some French surgeons started to adopt carbolic acid as an antiseptic, reducing surgical infection rates, followed by their Italian colleagues in the 1860s.
 In 1867 Joseph Lister explained this reduction by Louis Pasteur's germ theory and popularized the disinfectant in the English-speaking world.

-Guiseppe Ruggi shifted the movement then from antisepsis to asepsis in the 1870s, publishing his findings in 1879.
+Giuseppe Ruggi shifted the movement then from antisepsis to asepsis in the 1870s, publishing his findings in 1879.
 Gustav Adolf Neuber introduced sterile gowns and capes in 1883, and in 1891, Ernst von Bergmann introduced the autoclave, a device used for the practice of the sterilization of surgical instruments.